easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 ### Running License Plate Recognition on Video
 Running the license plate recognition straight on video at the same time that YOLOv4 object detections causes a few issues.
 Tesseract OCR is fairly expensive in terms of time complexity and slows down the processing of the video to a snail's pace.
 It can still be accomplished by adding the `--plate` command line flag to any detect_video.py commands.

-However, I believe the best route to go is to run video detections without the plate flag and instead run them with `--crop` flag which crops the objects found on screen and saves them as new images.
-[See how it works here](#crop) Once the video is done processing at a higher FPS all the license plate images will be cropped and saved within [detections/crop](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/detections/crop/) folder.
-I have added an easy script within the repository called [license_plate_recognizer.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/license_plate_recognizer.py) that you can run in order to recognize license plates.
+However, the belived to be the best route to go is to run video detections without the plate flag and instead run them with `--crop` flag which crops the objects found on screen and saves them as new images.
+[See how it works here](#crop) Once the video is done processing at a higher FPS all the license plate images will be cropped and saved within [detections/crop](https://github.com/easy-software-ufal/smart-cities/tree/main/Person%20Identifier/The%20Model/detections/crop/) folder.
+An easy script is within the repository and is called [license_plate_recognizer.py](https://github.com/easy-software-ufal/smart-cities/blob/0faa51791f65b0ec6c6fbb73ba6229fd161b944c/Person%20Identifier/The%20Model/license_plate_recognizer.py).
+You can run it in order to recognize license plates.
 Plus this allows you to easily customize the script to further enhance any recognitions.
-I will be working on linking this functionality automatically in future commits to the repository.

 Running License Plate Recognition with detect_video.py is done with the following command.
 ```
 python detect_video.py --weights ./checkpoints/custom-416 --size 416 --model yolov4 --video ./data/video/license_plate.mp4 --output ./detections/recognition.avi --plate
 ```

-The recommended route I think is more efficient is using this command.
+The recommended route believed to be more efficient is using this command.
 Customize the rate at which detections are cropped within the code itself.
 ```
 python detect_video.py --weights ./checkpoints/custom-416 --size 416 --model yolov4 --video ./data/video/license_plate.mp4 --output ./detections/recognition.avi --crop
 ```

-Now play around with [license_plate_recognizer.py](https://github.com/theAIGuysCode/yolov4-custom-functions/blob/master/license_plate_recognizer.py) and have some fun!
+Now play around with [license_plate_recognizer.py](https://github.com/easy-software-ufal/smart-cities/blob/main/Person%20Identifier/The%20Model/license_plate_recognizer.py) and have some fun!

 <a name="ocr"/>

 ## Running Tesseract OCR on any Detections
-I have also implemented a generic use of Tesseract OCR with YOLOv4.
+There has been  implemented also a generic use of Tesseract OCR with YOLOv4.
 By enabling the flag `--ocr` with any detect.py image command you can search detections for text and extract what is found.
 Generic preprocessing is applied on the subimage that makes up the inside of the detection bounding box.
 However, so many lighting or color issues require advanced preprocessing so this function is by no means perfect.
 You will also need to install tesseract on your local machine prior to running this flag (see links and suggestions in above section)

 Example command (note this image doesn't have text so will not output anything, just meant to show how command is structured):
 ```